 - Wrongful death costs and expenses

 Punitive damages may also be available in your case is particularly extreme as a measure to punish the dentist or dental/medical professional for their behavior and actions.
 Punitive damages are not extremely common but may still apply to your case.
 Don’t suffer through another day without the appropriate help and guidance for your dental injuries.
 Call us at the Law Office of Prosper Shaked today so a dedicated dental malpractice attorney can help you determine what compensation might be available in your specific case.

 Talk to Experienced Dental Malpractice Lawyers Today

-If you or a loved one has suffered an injury due to dental malpractice in Miami, then you must consult with an experienced Miami, FL dental malpractice attorney.
-The Law Offices of Prosper Shaked is proud to offer a FREE consultation and case evaluation to all prospective clients.
+If you or a loved one has suffered an injury due to dental malpractice in Miami, then you must consult with an experienced dental malpractice attorney.
+Prosper Shaked Accident Injury Attorneys PA is proud to offer a FREE consultation and case evaluation to all prospective clients.
 Call us today at (305) 694-2676 or contact us online for an experienced and honest assessment of your legal situation.

 Our advice is free, and the attorney-client privilege will always protect all our discussions.
-Take your first steps towards recovery with a free consultation with an experienced Florida dental malpractice attorney at the Law Office of Prosper Shaked today.
+We represent clients throughout the state of Florida.
+Take your first steps towards recovery with a free consultation with an experienced Florida dental malpractice attorney at Prosper Shaked Accident Injury Attorneys PA.